Prudhvi4039/Hello-World/README.md

 # Hello-World
 Training on git hub

-Hi GIT is intresting tool.I would love to explore more it.
+Hi GIT is intresting tool.I would love to explore more on it.